 It is mandatory for tax-payers to link your PAN card with Aadhaar in order to be eligible for filing income tax returns

-Foreign citizens residing in India can apply for an Aadhaar card to avail various facilities that it provides.
+Foreign citizens residing in India can apply for an Aadhar card to avail various facilities that it provides.
 However, such a person must have lived in India for at least 182 days in the past 12 months in order to be eligible to apply for Aadhaar.
 However, one must keep in mind that Aadhaar doesn’t prove Indian citizenship.

 Documents required for Aadhaar application

-Benefits of Aadhaar Card
+Benefits of Aadhar card

 Identity Card: It is the most reliable identity card as it contains your photograph as well as your biometric data.
 The QR code in your Aadhaar can be scanned to verify the authenticity of the data.
 It is accepted and highly preferred in all government and non-government verification procedures.

-Government Subsidy: Unless your Aadhaar card is linked with your bank account, you are not eligible to avail government subsidies on products like LPG cylinders, kerosense, rationed grocery as well as government schemes like Pahal and Atal Pension Yojna.
+Government Subsidy: Unless your Aadhar card is linked with your bank account, you are not eligible to avail government subsidies on products like LPG cylinders, kerosense, rationed grocery as well as government schemes like Pahal and Atal Pension Yojna.

 Bank Accounts: Nowadays, opening a bank account has become extremely easy and hassle-free.
-All you need is your Aadhaar card (along with your PAN card, of course) and you are sorted.
+All you need is your Aadhar card (along with your PAN card, of course) and you are sorted.
 It also helps immensely whenever you subscribe to any new or additional banking service.

 e-KYC: KYC, or Know Your Customer is a policy followed by all kinds of service providers where a customer needs to provide relevant documents for the verification of identity and address among other things.
 Aadhaar is one document that will get you through all KYCs – be it for a Gas Connection, a bank account, a telephone connection or investing in mutual funds.